Safe Household Water

 If you are concerned about your water supply contact a Health Protection Officer at your local public health service or an Environmental Health Officer at your local Council.
 They will recommend a local water testing laboratory.
 Remember, a master plumber can advise on all aspects of a water supply system.

-Information supplied by Ministy of Health and Health Funding Authority
+Information supplied by Ministry of Health and Health Funding Authority

 For more information please contact the Wairoa District Council.